dask/dask-ml/docs/source/hyper-parameter-search.rst

 do with estimator complexity and number of possible hyper-parameter combinations.

-An example of being compute constrained is with almost any neural network or deep learning framework.
-An example of being memory constrained is when the dataset doesn't fit in RAM.
+Training a deep neural network is a compute-constrained problem.
+Training on a larger-than-memory dataset is a memory-constrained problem.
 Dask-ML covers all 4 combinations of these two constraints.

 Neither compute nor memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^